pramttl/mirror-sync-api/README.md

    parameters):

    * `defaults`: The API sets some rsync flags by default.
 These can be overrided by setting this list parameter as a blank list or anything as required.
    * `basic`: Standard list of rsync options.
    * `delete`: There are 7 mutually exclusive delete options in rsync.
-      Since only one of them can be used at a time, this parameter is a list.
+      Since only one of them can be used at a time, this parameter is a string.

 Each project can have its own set of rsync options.
 These arguments mean the same as you would find in the [rsync](http://rsync.samba.org/ftp/rsync/rsync.html) man page.